eleda77/eleda77.github.io/docs/vocab_list.md

 ### B {#header-title-2}
 **badinage** - playful repartee, banter

+**bailey** - the outer defensive wall that surrounds the outer courtyard of a castle

 **baize** - a coarse, typically green woollen material resembling felt, used especially for covering pool, snooker, and billiard tables

 **baldachin** - a ceremonial canopy of stone, metal, or fabric over an altar, throne, or doorway